SLACube/slacube-daq-tutorial/README.md

 ```

 Same as `ped-mon` command, stop signal take effect only after the end of a run.
-Aborting the jobs `<CTRL>-c` works if needed, but a clean stop is prefered.
+Aborting the jobs `<CTRL>-c` works if needed, but a clean stop is preferred.

 There are some cases we want to take some data, even the data rate is huge.
 As
 such, you may need to decrease the self-trigger runtime.
 In the worst case, you